SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 make cleanup
 ```

-- Remove the entry fom the cloud connector.
+- Remove the entry from Cloud Connector.